pantaliQa/pantaliQa-core/README.md

 GUI
 ===
-PantaliQa-core is intended to be imported in other patch systems.
-One of the connected projects is to build a gui system (using pd-l2ork or wx-python) which will be in charge to get get midi, OSC, keyboard signals and assign them to the objects dynamically.
+PantaliQa-core is part of PantaliQa project and is intended to be imported in other patch systems.
+One of the connected projects is a gui system (using pd-l2ork or wx-python) which will be in charge to get get midi, OSC, keyboard signals and assign them to the objects dynamically.
 For this reason pantaliQa-core doesn't support any of this library.

 INSTRUCTION
 ===========